Tonic-Box/J2CS/README.md

 # About
-J2CS is a Jave to C# transpiler powered by YABR.
+J2CS is a Java to C# transpiler powered by YABR.

 # Note
 This project is still very much a WIP.
 It still has its gaps and limitations, and is not yet ready for production use.